zenobiajazmin/project-4/README.md

 ### Importing Libraries and Datasets
 - The project employs a diverse set of Python libraries to equip the pipeline for various tasks:
-  - Data Manipulation: Pandas for handling datasets across all files.
+  - **Data Manipulation:** Pandas for handling datasets across all files.
-  - Visualization: Seaborn and Matplotlib for creating insightful visualizations.
+  - **Visualization:** Seaborn and Matplotlib for creating insightful visualizations.
-  - Machine Learning: Scikit-learn for building and evaluating models.
+  - **Machine Learning:** Scikit-learn for building and evaluating models.
-  - Text Processing: NLTK for tokenization and stopword removal, and WordCloud for visual representation.
+  - **Text Processing:** NLTK for tokenization and stopword removal, and WordCloud for visual representation.
-  - Frameworks: Flask for creating an interactive web application.
+  - **Frameworks:** Flask for creating an interactive web application.
-  - Storage and Retrieval: SQLite for managing data in a structured database format.
+  - **Storage and Retrieval:** SQLite for managing data in a structured database format.
-  - Pretrained Model Integration: Joblib in the Flask app for loading pre-trained models.
+  - **Pretrained Model Integration:** Joblib in the Flask app for loading pre-trained models.
-- The ETL process in ETL.ipynb cleans and prepares the dataset, storing it in an SQLite database.
-Subsequent notebooks (Fake_News_Detection_using_Machine_Learning.ipynb and Fake_News_Optimized.ipynb) retrieve this data for processing and analysis.
+- The ETL process in **ETL.ipynb** cleans and prepares the dataset, storing it in an SQLite database.
+Subsequent notebooks (**Fake_News_Detection_using_Machine_Learning.ipynb** and **Fake_News_Optimized.ipynb**) retrieve this data for processing and analysis.

 ### Data Preprocessing
 - Preprocessing steps are carefully designed to standardize and prepare the text data for analysis:
   - Handling missing values and duplicates ensures the dataset's integrity.
   - Text normalization techniques, such as special character removal, stopword elimination, and stemming/lemmatization, reduce noise and enhance model input quality.
-  - In Fake_News_Optimized.ipynb, preprocessing includes advanced methods to ensure higher efficiency and better performance.
+  - In **Fake_News_Optimized.ipynb**, preprocessing includes advanced methods to ensure higher efficiency and better performance.

 ### Text Analysis and Visualization
 - Exploration of word patterns between fake and real news articles provides valuable insights: